rearc-data/County-Population-by-Race-Ethnicity/README.md

 # U.S County Population Estimates by Race and Ethnicity

-You can subscribe to the AWS Data Exchange product utilizing the automation featured in this repository by visiting.
+You can subscribe to the AWS Data Exchange product utilizing the automation featured in this repository by visiting https://console.aws.amazon.com/dataexchange/home#/products/prodview-5ygyoam4bnl7g

 ## Main Overview
 This release provides information on Annual County Resident Population Estimates by Age, Sex, Race, and Hispanic Origin: April 1, 2010 to July 1, 2019.
 The data updates anually.
 Please visit the [U.S CENSUS BUREAU ](https://www.census.gov/data/tables/time-series/demo/popest/2010s-counties-detail.html) for more information.